 This decline is not inevitable.
 Some local authorities have not made cuts, and have adopted creative ways to manage bus services.
 But action from central Government is needed too.
 For instance, buses are the only form of transport in England not to have a long term investment strategy.
 Such a strategy would help bring together funding, set a long term policy framework and link buses into other Government policies.
-For more recommendations read our full report, Buses in Crisis 2018.

 This year's cuts

 The tables below show the decline in supported buses.